Looking for something specific?

 We are here for you if you are affected by domestic abuse

-If you’re worried about feeling safe in your relationship, talking to someone about how you’re feeling can be the first step to getting the right support.
+If you live in Salford and you’re worried about feeling safe in your relationship, talking to someone about how you’re feeling can be the first step to getting the right support.

 Breaking the cycle of abuse